Is Your Graduate Recruitment Strategy Hitting the High Notes?

 1. Your Company is not the Final Destination

-With 72% of millennials packing their bags within five years, an effective grad recruitment strategy can no longer just include attraction, recruitment, training and development.
+With 72% of millennials packing their bags within five years, an effective graduate recruitment strategy can no longer just include attraction, recruitment, training and development.

 Instead, you need to plan for the inevitable exit.

-Leavers will be even more commonplace in the coming years, with Generation Z graduates expected to work for an average of 17 companies.
+Leavers will become even more commonplace in the coming years, with Generation Z graduates expected to work for an average of 17 companies.

 This diversity in the workforce means it’s important not only to integrate the generations, but to accept that millennials and Gen Z move around more frequently.